Kattis91/hangman/README.md

 # Hangman

-Hangman is a Python terminal game, which runs oin the Code Institute mock terminal on Heroku.
+Hangman is a Python terminal game, which runs on the Code Institute mock terminal on Heroku.

-Users get a possibility to play a guessing game even if they do not have someone around to play with.
+Players get a possibility to play a guessing game even if they do not have someone around to play with.

+The game provides a perfect escape from daily routine while stimulating the mind.

 ![image](readme-images/am-i-responsive.jpg)

 ## How to play

+A random word is selected from a list by the server.
+The player is then presented with a row of underscores, one for each letter in the chosen word, and asked to guess a letter.
 The player will have a total of nine attempts to correctly guess the word.
-Guessing multiple letters at once is not possible.If the playes enters a character other than a letter, they will receive an error message.
+Guessing multiple letters at once is not possible.
+If the player enters a character other than a letter, en error message will be displayed.

- When the player guess a letter, the game shows if it is correct and if it is, reveals its position in the word.
+When the player guesses a letter, the game shows if it is correct, and if it is, the game reveals letter's position in the word.

 If a letter is not in the word, a new image of the hangman is displayed, along with the number of attempts remaining.

+The game ends when the player correctly guesses all the letters or runs out of attempts.

 It is possible to play the game multiple times.

  ## Flowchart